-To save money in the winter, it is tempting to use a space heater to heat a room rather than to heat the entire house.
-But it is important to be cautious with this option.
-The U.S. Consumer Product Safety Commission estimates that more than 25,000 residential fires every year are associated with the use of room (space) heaters.
-More than 300 people die in these fires.
-An estimated 6,000 more receive hospital emergency room care for burn injuries associated with contacting hot surfaces of room heaters, mostly in non-fire situations.
+In order to save money in the colder months, many people opt to use a space heater to heat one room rather than heat the entire structure.
+Regardless of your plan, it is important to be cautious.
+The National Fire Protection Association (NFPA) estimates that nearly 18,000 residential fires every year are associated with the use of room (space) heaters.*

-When setting up a space heater, remember to keep it at least 30 inches from any flammable materials and set it up on the floor, unless it is designed otherwise.
+When setting up a space heater, remember to keep it at least 36 inches from any flammable or combustible materials and place it on the floor, unless it is designed otherwise.

-Areas where space heaters are used should be free of combustible materials like wood, paper, rags and flammable liquids.
-Do not set them up on easily ignited or flammable surfaces, such as rugs or carpets, or use them to dry wet clothing.
+Areas where space heaters are used should be free of flammable liquids.
+Do not put them on easily ignitable or combustible surfaces, such as rugs or carpets, or use them to dry wet clothing.

-When using a space heater in an enclosed area, it is a good idea to leave a window or door partially open to allow for fresh air to enter.
-This will prevent carbon monoxide (CO) buildup or a depletion of oxygen.
-Never take a gas-fired or kerosene heater into a confined space.
-The results could be deadly.
+When using a fuel-fired space heater in an enclosed area, it is a good idea to leave a window or door partially open to allow for fresh air to enter.
+This will help prevent carbon monoxide (CO) buildup or a depletion of oxygen.
+Never take a gas-fired or kerosene heater into a confined space as the results could be deadly.

-Electric heaters should be kept out of wet or moist places like bathrooms.
-Water or corrosion could lead to a fire or shock hazard.
+Electric heaters should be kept out of wet or moist places like bathrooms as water could lead to a fire or shock hazard.
 Also, be sure to plug electric space heaters directly into an outlet since using extension cords could result in overheating and fire.